timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 Comforts are hard to come by and when they do, sift through my fingers like sand.
 The only surety I had was my situation was uncertain.
 I look at my boys now and long to be present throughout their lives.
 This season truly revealed just how much I “rely on myself.”
 Can all my dreams and desires be swept away through this storm?

-In the early months after my diagnosis, I spent a good while reading through the Christian hope in The Lord Jesus Christ’s resurrection.
+In the early months after my diagnosis, I spent a good while reading through the Christian hope in the resurrection of The Lord Jesus Christ.
 The final chapters of 1 Corinthians and the beginning of 2 Corinthians were worn, tear-covered pages in my bible.
 A familiar verse I’ve tended to gloss over shined bright in the darkest moment of my life.

 <x-blockquote class="font-mono" cite="https://www.esv.org/2+Corinthians+1:9" caption="2 Corinthians 1:9">
     <div>Indeed, we felt that we had received the sentence of death.
 But that was to make us rely not on ourselves but on God who raises the dead.</div>